UHM-ShaneB/UHM-ShaneB.github.io/essays/Is-JavaScript-Better-Than-Java.md

 ## Thoughts on JavaScript

 I am still in the early stages of learning JavaScript but so far I can say that my experience with this new language is great.
 Even if I way the pros and cons of JavaScript, it still seems a lot better than Java.
 I may in fact make the switch to JavaScript as my main coding language because I believe I can create much more intricate projects.
+I look forward to learning more about JavaScript and hopefully create an amazing project.